mephi42/ctftool/doc/0010-docker.md

 * gef
 * glibc debuginfo and source code

-`docker-compose.yml` contains various configuration bits (e.g. X11 forwarding).
+`docker-compose.yml` contains various configuration bits (e.g., X11 forwarding).

 `ctf docker exec COMMAND [ARGS ...]` builds the image and starts the container, and then execs the specified command inside it.